-Eunomia is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Eunomia is a very large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Eunomia as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of Eunomia has been observed.
 It completes a rotation on its axis every 6.08 days.